-Tropical storm Nana nears formation in Caribbean as Atlantic hurricane season stays unusually active
+Tropical Storm Nana forms in Caribbean, could make landfall as hurricane in Belize

 “Cloudy conditions with periods of showers and thunderstorms, which may be heavy at times, along with strong gusty winds” were expected Tuesday, according to the bulletin.

-On satellite, the nascent storm appeared to have established an area of upper-level outflow, primarily to the west, allowing it to evacuate air at high altitudes and slowly intensify at the surface.
-Assuming the storm is named on Tuesday or Wednesday before making landfall in Central America, it would beat out the earliest N storm on record, which was Tropical Storm Nate.
+On satellite, the storm appeared to have established an area of upper-level outflow, primarily to the west, allowing it to evacuate air at high altitudes and slowly intensify at the surface.
+Nana beat the previous earliest N storm on record, which was Tropical Storm Nate.
 That storm formed on Sept.
 5, 2005.

 Heavy rain, flooding, the risk of mudslides and gusty winds are possible Wednesday in Honduras, coastal Guatemala, Belize and the Gulf of Mexico.